tonycava/matchmaking-back/README.md

 yarn run dev
 ```

-## 🌐 Step 3: Access the App in Your Browser
+## 🌐 Step 4: Access the App in Your Browser

 Open your browser and navigate to localhost:3000 to see your app in action.

-## 🏗 Step 4: Launch the App for Devlopment 🐳
+## 🏗 Step 5: Launch the App for Development 🐳

 To create a production-ready build of your app, run the following command: